 Years of Experience

-Five to nine years of work experience seem to result in median wages of approximately $59K per year.
-The largest slice of the University of California, San Diego (UCSD) workforce (32 percent) has been working for one to four years and earns, on average, $49K annually.
+Respondents who have been working for five to nine years make around $56K annually on average.
+The largest fraction of University of California, San Diego (UCSD) people (32 percent) have been working for one to four years and earn $50K per year on average.

 Certifications and Degrees